home | links

 my slide rules I used in my early years (also slide-rule links)

-Sofware survivalism, by Samuel Falvo (In
+Software survivalism, by Samuel Falvo (In

 spite of the name, it's about hardware too.)
 I would like to see this way of thinking become more popular and organized.
+(If that link

-Neo-Retro Computing, by Samuel Falvo
+Neo-Retro Computing, by Samuel Falvo.
+(If that link ever goes down,

 Low Fat Computing (A politically incorrect essay by Jeff Fox) He

-and Chuck Moore (inventor of Forth), taking an entirely different programming philosophy, plus Forth hardware and software, have improved the
+and Chuck Moore (inventor of Forth), taking an entirely different programming philosophy, plus Forth hardware and software, have improved

 ANSI Forth is anti-Forth, by Jeff Fox, agreed by